3v-workspace/DataOcean/README.md

 * `npm start` - Runs the app in the development mode.
 * `npm run build` - Builds the app for production to the `build` folder.
 * `npm run lint` - Linting code.
 Check for errors and warnings.
 * `npm run fix` - Linting code and fix most errors.
-Output is unresolved errors.
+Output - unresolved errors.

 ### .env
 In development...